A QUALIFIED MEMBER OF (BACP) THE BRITISH ASSOCIATION OF COUNSELLORS AND PSYCHOTHERAPISTS TO ENSURE YOUR SAFETY.

-Although there is a lack of research on masculinity and help-seeking behavior, evidence does show that men continue to seek talk therapy less often than women.
+Although research on masculinity remains limited, it is gradually improving, and evidence suggests that a man's perception of his own masculinity is linked to better mental health.
+Help-seeking behavior evidence does show that men continue to seek talk therapy less often than women.
 It is crucial we find effective therapeutic approaches to connect and meet men where they are, acknowledging the positive aspects of their masculinity while addressing their needs in the counseling setting.

-A high proportion of men prefer the calobrative style of SFBT that focuses on solutions.
+Many men prefer the calibration style of SFBT, which focuses on solutions.
 Instead of feeling like they are being overly judged or analysed.

 Very often men are looking primarily to resolve the difficulties they are wrestling with and move on, which is why to some men, talking therapies and traditional counselling can be off putting.